Magnetic Fields Tutorial 1 - Magnetic Fields

 magnetism quickly.
 These are used for temporary

 magnets.
-Permanent or hard
+Permanent or

 magnetic materials do not lose their magnetism.

+Electric currents are always associated with magnetic fields.
+The domains in a magnet are caused by the movement of electrons in shells.
 Electric currents always produce a magnetic field, even if the wire itself is not made of a magnetic material.
 The magnetic field of a single current carrying wire is like this:

 direction of the current is determined by the Screwdriver